NebulousLabs/Sia/Consensus.md

 Arbitrary data is a set of data that is ignored by consensus.
 In the future, it may be used for soft forks, paired with 'anyone can spend' transactions.
 In the meantime, it is an easy way for third party applications to make use of the siacoin blockchain.
-Bloat and spam is combatted using fee requirements.

 Signatures
 ----------

-Each signature points to a single public key index in a single input.
-No two signatures can point to the same public key index for the same input.
-The signature can point to either a siacoin input or a siafund input.
+Each signature points to a single public key index in a single unlock conditions object.
+No two signatures can point to the same public key index for the same set of unlock conditions.

 Each signature also contains a timelock, and is not valid until the blockchain has reached a height equal to the timelock height.

-Signatures also have a 'Covered Fields' struct, which indicates which parts of the transaction get included in the signature.
+Signatures also have a 'covered fields' object, which indicates which parts of the transaction get included in the signature.
 There is a 'whole transaction' flag, which indicates that every part of the transaction except for the signatures gets included, which eliminates any malleability outside of the